dd010101/vyos-jenkins/readme.md

 You could be also interested in the [Smoketest](#smoketest).
 If something isn't right, then see [Something is wrong](#something-is-wrong).

+You can rerun the scripts as you wish and the scripts should do only required/changed steps.
+It's also good idea to do this from time to time.
+If your scripts are somewhat old, and you face some error, then please first try to download and run latest scripts.

 Beware - like with any custom ISO you shall test every ISO you build with your configuration and traffic flowing.
 The Smoketest isn't substitute for real world testing.